SVG Morphing generates animations between different shapes. You can define your own shapes through SVG path or polyline tags.

 animation starts only when you are in scroll area

-Animations between shapes is globally managed in this tabulator.
-Can be also managed in single path or polyline element.
+Animations between shapes are managed in this tabulator.
+They could be also managed in single path or polyline element.

 - Speed transition: the transition speed between shapes;

 - Step duration: the amount of seconds before the next transition;

 - Easing: the type of easing (in, out, InOut);

 These are the attributes of a single path:

 - Position: x and y position;

 - Animation: Speed, step duration and easing type and speed function.

 Take a look at a working example